thehatchcloud/craftbot/docs/docker_build_steps.md

-# craftbot
-A Minecraft control bot for Discord, written in Python

-## Development Setup

-The following tools are needed:

-1. Docker
-2. Python
-3. Code editor (I'm using Visual Studio Code)
+# Docker Image Build Steps

-### Load a development server in Docker
+### Building a development server in Docker

 Get the development server up and running: